 - mobile phones or other devices are not used for photography or recording in any form

-- you inform a member of staff when you wish to leave the ward and when you return.
+- you inform a member of staff when you wish to leave the ward and when you have returned

 Ward environment